awsdocs/amazon-emr-release-guide/doc_source/emr-spark-configure.md

 # Configure Spark<a name="emr-spark-configure"></a>

-You can configure [Spark on Amazon EMR](https://aws.amazon.com/elasticmapreduce/details/spark/) using configuration classifications when you create a cluster\.
+You can configure [Spark on Amazon EMR](https://aws.amazon.com/elasticmapreduce/details/spark/) using configuration classifications\.
 For more information about using configuration classifications, see [Configuring Applications](emr-configure-apps.md)\.

 Configuration classifications for Spark on Amazon EMR include the following:
 + `spark`—Sets the `maximizeResourceAllocation` property to true or false\.
 When true, Amazon EMR automatically configures `spark-default` properties based on cluster hardware configuration\.
 For more information, see [Using maximizeResourceAllocation](#emr-spark-maximizeresourceallocation)\.